netobserv/network-observability-operator/README.md

 - Sampling (`spec.agent.ebpf.sampling` and `spec.agent.ipfix.sampling`): a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
 The lower it is, the more flows you get, and the more accurate are derived metrics, but the higher amount of resources are consumed.
 By default, sampling is set to 50 (ie. 1:50) for eBPF and 400 (1:400) for IPFIX.
 Note that more sampled flows also means more storage needed.
 We recommend to start with default values and refine empirically, to figure out which setting your cluster can manage.

 - Loki (`spec.loki`): configure here how to reach Loki.
-The default values match the Loki quick install paths mentioned in the _Getting Started_ section, but you may have to configure differently if you used another installation method.
+The default URL values match the Loki quick install paths mentioned in the _Getting Started_ section, but you may have to configure differently if you used another installation method.
+You will find more information in our guides for deploying Loki: [with Loki Operator](https://github.com/netobserv/documents/blob/main/loki_operator.md), or our alternative ["distributed Loki" guide](https://github.com/netobserv/documents/blob/main/loki_distributed.md).

 - Quick filters (`spec.consolePlugin.quickFilters`): configure preset filters to be displayed in the Console plugin.
 They offer a way to quickly switch from filters to others, such as showing / hiding pods network, or infrastructure network, or application network, etc. They can be tuned to reflect the different workloads running on your cluster.
 For a list of available filters, [check this page](./docs/QuickFilters.md).

 - Kafka (`spec.deploymentModel: KAFKA` and `spec.kafka`): when enabled, integrates the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
-Kafka can provide better scalability, resiliency and high availability ([view more details](https://www.redhat.com/en/topics/integration/what-is-apache-kafka)).
-Assumes Kafka is already deployed and a topic is created.
-For convenience, we provide a quick deployment using [strimzi](https://strimzi.io/): run `make deploy-kafka` from the repository.
+Kafka can provide better scalability, resiliency and high availability.
+It's also an option to consider when you have a bursty traffic.
+[This page](https://www.redhat.com/en/topics/integration/what-is-apache-kafka) provides some guidance on why to use Kafka.
+When configured to use Kafka, NetObserv operator assumes it is already deployed and a topic is created.
+For convenience, we provide a quick deployment using [Strimzi](https://strimzi.io/): run `make deploy-kafka` from the repository.

 - Exporters (`spec.exporters`, _experimental_) an optional list of exporters to which to send enriched flows.
 Currently only KAFKA is supported.
 This allows you to define any custom storage or processing that can read from Kafka.
-This feature is flagged as _experimental_ as it has not been thoroughly or stress tested yet, so use at your own risks.
+This feature is flagged as _experimental_ as it has not been thoroughly or stress tested yet, so use at your own risk.

 ### Performance fine-tuning

-In addition to sampling, other settings can help you get an optimal setup without compromising on the observability.
+In addition to sampling and using Kafka or not, other settings can help you get an optimal setup without compromising on the observability.

 Here is what you should pay attention to: